lyteword/chspurgeon-tod/volume-5/psalm-110.md

 1\."Every high priest" was to be "taken from among men," Heb 5:1;—so that the Son of God himself could not have been a priest had he not assumed our nature:

-2\.That if he were more than a man, there would be no mystery in his being introduced in Scripture as," without father, without mother, without pedigree," for none but men have such:
+2\.
+That if he were more than a man, there would be no mystery in his being introduced in Scripture as," without father, without mother, without pedigree," for none but men have such:

-3\.Without this conception of him there is no force in the apostle's argument against the Jews.
+3\.
+Without this conception of him there is no force in the apostle's argument against the Jews.

 Secondly, That he came not to his office by the right of primogeniture (which includes a genealogy) or by any way of succession, but was raised up and immediately called of God thereunto; for in that respect Christ is said to be a priest after his order.
 Thirdly, That he had no successor on the earth, nor could have; for there was no law to constitute an order of succession, and he was a priest only after an extraordinary call.
 These things belong unto faith in this matter, and no more...
 The first personal instituted type of Christ was a priest; this was Melchizedek.
 There were before real instituted types of his work, as sacrifices; and there were moral types of his person, as Adam, Abel, and Noah, which represented him in sundry things; but the first person who was solemnly designed to teach and represent him, by what he was and did, was a priest.
 And that which God taught herein was, that the foundation of all that the Lord Christ had to do in and for the church was laid in his priestly office, whereby he made atonement and reconciliation for sin.
 Everything else that he doth is built on the supposition of his priesthood.
 And we must begin in the application where God begins in the exhibition.
 An interest in the effects of the priestly office of Christ is that which in the first place we ought to look after.
 This being attained, we shall be willing to be taught and ruled by him.
 It may not be amiss to observe the likeness between Melchizedek and Christ.
 As for our Lord;

-1\.He was said to be, and he really was, and he only, first the king of righteousness, and then the king of peace, seeing he alone brought in everlasting righteousness and made peace with God for sinners.
+1\.
+He was said to be, and he really was, and he only, first the king of righteousness, and then the king of peace, seeing he alone brought in everlasting righteousness and made peace with God for sinners.
 In his kingdom alone are these things to be found.

-2\.He was really and truly the priest of the most high God; and properly he was so alone.
+2\.
+He was really and truly the priest of the most high God; and properly he was so alone.
 He offered that sacrifice, and made that atonement, which was signified by all the sacrifices offered by holy men from the foundation of the world.

-3\.He blesseth all the faithful, as Abraham, the father of the faithful, was blessed by Melchizedek.
+3\.
+He blesseth all the faithful, as Abraham, the father of the faithful, was blessed by Melchizedek.
 In him were they to be blessed, by him are they blessed,—through him delivered from the curse, and all the fruits of it; nor are they partakers of any blessing but from him.

-4\.He receive, all the homage of his people, all their grateful acknowledgments of the love and favour of God, in the conquest of their spiritual adversaries, and deliverance from them, as Melchizedek received the tenth of the spoils from Abraham.
+4\.
+He receive, all the homage of his people, all their grateful acknowledgments of the love and favour of God, in the conquest of their spiritual adversaries, and deliverance from them, as Melchizedek received the tenth of the spoils from Abraham.

-5\.He was really without progenitors or predecessors in his office; nor would I exclude that mystical sense from the intention of the place, that he was without father as to his human nature, and without mother as to his divine.
+5\.
+He was really without progenitors or predecessors in his office; nor would I exclude that mystical sense from the intention of the place, that he was without father as to his human nature, and without mother as to his divine.

-6\.He was a priest without genealogy, or derivation of his pedigree from the loins of Aaron, or any other that ever was a priest in the world, and moreover, mysteriously, was of a generation which none can declare.
+6\.
+He was a priest without genealogy, or derivation of his pedigree from the loins of Aaron, or any other that ever was a priest in the world, and moreover, mysteriously, was of a generation which none can declare.

-7\.He had, in his divine person, as the high priest of the church, neither beginning of days nor end of life, as no such thing is reported of Melchizedek; for the death which he underwent, in the discharge of his office, being not the death of his whole person, but of his human nature only, no interruption of his endless office did ensue thereon.
+7\.
+He had, in his divine person, as the high priest of the church, neither beginning of days nor end of life, as no such thing is reported of Melchizedek; for the death which he underwent, in the discharge of his office, being not the death of his whole person, but of his human nature only, no interruption of his endless office did ensue thereon.
 For although the person of the Son of God died, whence God is said to "redeem his church with his own blood, "Ac 20:28; yet he died not in his whole person: but in his divine nature was still alive.
 Absolutely, therefore, and in respect of his office, he had neither beginning of days nor end of life.

-8\.He was really the Son of God, as Melchizedek in many circumstances was made like to the Son of God.
+8\.
+He was really the Son of God, as Melchizedek in many circumstances was made like to the Son of God.

-9\.He alone abideth a priest forever; whereof we must particularly treat afterwards.
+9\.
+He alone abideth a priest forever; whereof we must particularly treat afterwards.
 Condensed from *John Owen.*

 **Verse 5.** *The Lord...shall strike through kings,* etc. He really threatens such great heads in an awful manner, that if they will not hear, and cannot obey, they shall be terrified to death.
 And assuredly he would willingly, by these means, allure them to repentance, and persuade them to turn, and to cease from raging against the Lord.
 But if they will not, they shall know against whom it is that they go on...
 This is our consolation which upholds us, and makes our heart joyful and glad against the persecution and rage of the world, that we have such a Lord, who not only delivers us from sin and eternal death, but also protects us, and delivers us in sufferings and temptations, so that we do not sink under them.
 And though men rage in a most savage manner against Christians, yet neither the gospel nor Christianity shall perish; but their heads shall be destroyed against it.
 If their persecutions were to go on unceasingly Christianity could not remain, wherefore he gives them a time, and says he will connive at them for a while, but not longer than till the hour comes which he here calls the "day of his wrath" And if they will not now cease in the name of God, they must then cease in the name of the devil. *Martin Luther.*